junesirius/junesirius.github.io/_posts/Supernatural/2025-09-18-SPN-Cas-birthday.md

 Dean blinks.
 "Shopping list," he answers briefly.

 "Hm," Sam makes a funny sound through his nose.
-"We had grocery run just yesterday.
+"We had a grocery run just yesterday.
 The fridge is so full it can barely close," he points out.

 Dean scrunches his nose.
 "What?
-I can't go shopping for something other than grocery?"
+I can't go shopping for something other than groceries?"

 Sam raises his eyebrows.
 "Except you never did," he studies Dean's face for a second, "but sure."
 He shrugs, and resumes his path toward the door.

 "Where are you going?"
 Dean stares at his back.

 Sam rubs the back of his neck.
 "Eileen called," he says.
-That's not really an answer, but enough of information.
-"Don't wait me for dinner," he amends quickly, rubbing his cheek.
+That's not really an answer, but enough information leaks.
+"Don't wait for me for dinner," he amends quickly, rubbing his cheek.

 Dean's the one raising his eyebrows this time.
 "O--kay--" he says with stretched syllables.
 "Enjoy your little date, lover boy," he mocks.